 In general, users will pick Kava and Kratom for similar reasons, often to handle stress or anxiety.
 As already mentioned, Kava is a practical solution for this since it effectively helps you experience a sense of calm.
 A mild euphoric experience is also possible and users may feel less socially inhibited.
 Physically, there may be a reduction in body pain and muscle tension.
 But know that this is relatively short lived because of the types of strains that are legally exported.

 In a similar fashion, you can use Kratom to manage stress, but how much you consume will determine what you experience:

 - Low dosages can lead to having more energy and even becoming hyperactive.
 In addition, feeling agitated is also a possibility.
 This is similar to consuming coffee, which makes sense since Kratom plants are related to coffee plants.

-- A higher dosage will have quite a different result, resulting in euphoria and you can even enter a dream-like condition.
+- A higher dosage will have quite a different result, resulting in relaxation and you can even enter a dream-like state.
 Therefore, your mind won’t be as clear as users of Kava report to experience.
-In part this is because Kratom is a psychoactive substance.

 Over time you’re likely to build up a tolerance for Kratom, so you’ll need more to enjoy the same effect.
 And, if you were to stop using it, you may experience some withdrawal symptoms.